 BOSTON, MA — Writing that a Rhode Island district court “slammed the courthouse doors” on thousands of abused and neglected children in foster care by dismissing a class action brought on their behalf in federal court to reform the state’s failing child welfare system, the American Civil Liberties Union (ACLU) today became the latest children’s and civil rights advocacy organization to file papers urging a federal appeals court in Boston to reverse the lower court’s decision.

-In an amicus curiae (“friend of the court”) brief (PDF) filed today in the United States First Circuit Court of Appeals, the Rhode Island affiliate of the ACLU asserted that the federal court system is the appropriate venue for protecting the constitutional rights of children dependent on the state child welfare system — and the need for unimpeded access to the courts is critical.
+In an (PDF) filed today in the United States First Circuit Court of Appeals, the Rhode Island affiliate of the ACLU asserted that the federal court system is the appropriate venue for protecting the constitutional rights of children dependent on the state child welfare system — and the need for unimpeded access to the courts is critical.

 “The Plaintiffs have properly chosen the independence and resources of the federal court for a case of this dimension, consequence, and sensitivity,” says the ACLU’s brief.
 “Tragically, the Plaintiffs have simply been tossed out of the forum best suited to hear their case when the law says they are properly there.”